Towing your caravan is not as simple as you would think.

 The receiver bar is Rated to 3.5t, a welder used an oxy torch to neatly enlarge the hole size to 32mm so a 4.5t tow ball could be fitted.

-If you look closely at the piece wedged in the tow ball, you can see how much steel was towing his 4.5t rig.
+Look closely at the piece wedged in the tow ball, how much steel was pulling this 4.5t rig?

 The customer was as white as a ghost when I spoke with him.